RTQ07/claude-sonnet-integration/README.md

 gpt4docstrings _strings.py --model claude-3-sonnet-20240229
 ```

-Remember that, if you don't have your OpenAI API Key defined as an Environment Variable (OPENAI_API_KEY),
+Remember that, if you don't have your Anthropic API Key defined as an Environment Variable (ANTHROPIC_API_KEY),
 `gpt4docstrings` can accept the API Key as an option.

 ```bash